grangerwill/Get-Clean-Data-Course-Project/codebook.md

 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+## Tasks

-### Task 1.
-Merge the training and the test sets to create one data set.
+### Task 1 & 3.
+1: Merge the training and the test sets to create one data set.
+3: Use descriptive activity names to name the activities in the data set.
 After setting the source directory for the files, read into tables the data located in
 - features.txt
 - activity_labels.txt